mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 }
 ```

 That's it!
-An object with a `$get` method that returns an instance.
+An object with a `$get` function that returns an instance.
 Only one instance of the provider itself and the object it produces are maintained.
 You can also pass in dependencies.
 These dependencies can either be constants (Which we'll cover in a bit) or instances created by other providers (But not the providers themselves, more on that later).

-A [convenience method](http://code.angularjs.org/1.2.0/docs/api/AUTO.$provide#methods_provider) on `Module` allows you to register providers, first specifying the name of the provider and then the provider itself:
+A [convenience function](http://code.angularjs.org/1.2.0/docs/api/AUTO.$provide#methods_provider) on `Module` allows you to register providers, first specifying the name of the provider and then the provider itself:

 ```js
 module('myModule', []).